ik-manuel/100DaysOfCodingLaravel/100 DaysOfCode Log.md

 ✅ Write Update validation rules and exception check for user password ✅ Update users from admin dashboard
 ✅ Commit to git

+Day 34

+🚀 CMS project
+✅ Add photo upload feature
+🎯 I encounter "FileNotFoundException" error, which was as a result of temp temp file being deleted from the xampp temp dir. before upload.
+✅ Display user photo in Admin dashboard, edit page
+✅ Use accessor to add dynamic image path
+✅ Use Carbon class to format date and concatenate it to image name